Submission Deadline: March 1 for June meeting, July 1 for Fall meeting

-- Research Grant awarded $500 per year for two years
+- Research Grant awarded $1,250 payable each year for two years

 The purpose of the grant is to support the development and implementation of either a clinical project or an independent nursing research study.
 Ph.D. candidates may submit their research as well.
 Recipients are selected via a blind review process in accordance with the grant criteria.
 Outcomes of the grants are presented by the grantee at the Endocrine Nurses Society annual meeting.

 Applicants must be current members of the ENS or enclose new membership application and dues for 2-years.
 The award is intended to support a clinical project or nursing research study conducted by a registered nurse to address the clinical needs of endocrine patients.
 The duration of the grant is one year and grantees may apply for a second year extension.
 The ENS will expect the grant recipient to deliver an oral presentation (approximately 30 minutes) depicting their work at the next annual meeting following completion of the project.
 One-half of the award will be presented at the annual symposium when the award is announced.
 If all quarterly reports have been filed and the project completed, the second half of the award will be presented at the next annual meeting.

 - Name and credentials of Principal Investigator or Project Developer

 - Abstract (limit to 150 words and summarize purpose of study or project)

 - Significance (background information indicating a need for this work)

 - Content (theoretical or conceptual framework if applicable, definition of technical terms)